acikgozb/dotfiles/setup/roles/acikgozb.tmux/README.md

 # acikgozb.tmux

-This role is responsible from instaliing tmux on the host instance.
+This role is responsible from instaliing tmux on a given host.

 ## Requirements

-Currently, only Debian and Darwin (MacOS) operating systems are supported.
+This role supports the distributions below:

+- Arch
+- Fedora
+- Debian
+- Darwin

+Versions of the distributions don't matter.

 ## Role Variables